AparaV/aparavenkat.com/bio.md

 title: About
 ---

 I am Apara.
-I am an incoming Ph.D. student in the Statistics Department at the University of Washington.
+I am a first year Ph.D. student in the Statistics Department at the University of Washington.
 I received my B.S. in Computer Science and Applied Mathematics at the University of Colorado at Boulder.

 My research interests broadly include stochastic modeling, networks, optimization and machine learning.
 But really, I am more interested in developing new methods in these areas and applying them to real world problems in fields such as computer science, physics, social science and epidemiology.